-- Always be used as a last resort - Be proportionate and applied using the minimum amount of force and for the minimum amount of time possible - Be used in a way that maintains the safety and dignity of all concerned - Never be used as a form of punishment - Be recorded and reported to parents in the PROACT-SCIPr UK Physical Intervention recording book.
+- Always be used as a last resort - Be proportionate and applied using the minimum amount of force and for the minimum amount of time possible - Be used in a way that maintains the safety and dignity of all concerned

+- Never be used as a form of punishment - Be recorded and reported to parents in the PROACT-SCIPr UK Physical Intervention recording book.
 (Appendix 3).

-When a child has a planned physical intervention identified in their PBSP, then the class teacher will complete a vulnerability assessment.
-This considers the risks, and identifies any specific vulnerabilities of the pupil, including SEND, mental health needs or medical conditions.
+Children who have a planned physical intervention identified in their PBSP, also have a risk assessment and a restraint reduction plan within their PBSP.
+This is reviewed twice a year. then the class teacher will complete a vulnerability assessment.
+The risk assessment considers the risks, and identifies any specific vulnerabilities of the pupil, including SEND, mental health needs or medical conditions.